BlastLad/gf2d/README.md

 2: Dual-Cast Sleep: A Permenant Upgrade that will also cast the Sleep Spell behind piper when ever cast

-3: Broom of Speed: A Temporary Upgrade that will increase Piper's base speed for 15 seconds
+3: Broom of Speed: A Temporary Upgrade that will increase Piper's base speed for a few seconds

 4: Transformative Lockdown: A Permenant upgrade that makes it so that while lock down is active on Bubbles, every 5 students that pass will cause bubbles to spawn a Health Potion, Broom, or (very rarely a Spell Book)
 Counter restarts if a new Bubbles is targeted